nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 - **Lecture Name**: Unique name identifier for each lecture
 - **Video Name**: Unique name identifier for each video
 - **Timestamp**: A video timestamp set by user in the format of `HH:mm:ss` where `HH` is the number of hours, `mm` is the number of minutes, and `ss` is number of seconds, each integer being 2 digits long
+- **Tag**: a single word, alphanumeric label attached to a module, lecture, or video to give more info about said module, lecture, or video

 ## Appendix: Instructions for manual testing